 One $30 pass to enter the park will cover your whole party for 7 entire days, so you can visit the park as much as you want even when you’re staying outside of Yosemite.

 Oh, and here’s a very important tip: If you’re visiting Yosemite National Park in the winter, be sure to bring chains or rent an all-wheel-drive car!
 The roads definitely get snowy.
 Also, it’s the law.
-We were driving a 2018 Mazda CX-9 Grand Touring AWD and it fit the bill perfectly!
+We were driving a 2018 Mazda CX-9 Grand Touring AWD and it did the job perfectly!

 Speaking of … where should you stay in Yosemite during the winter?
 My friends, we’ve found the perfect place – and no, it’s not a motel an hour away.